Knee Meniscus Tear

 Symptoms and signs:

-- Locking of the knee: it is usually occurs only with longitudinal tears and is much more common with bucket-handle tears, usually of the medial meniscus.
+- Locking of the knee: it is usually occurs only with longitudinal tears and is much more common with bucket handle meniscus tear, usually of the medial meniscus.

 - A sensation of “giving way” or snaps, clicks, catches, or jerks in the knee may be described by the patient.